 At Caledonia Senior Living & Memory Care, we take great pride in the traditions of care, compassion and warmth that led the Illinois Saint Andrew Society – today known as Chicago Scots – to build the Scottish Home in North Riverside more than 100 years ago.
 Since that time, we have worked diligently to provide top-quality care and remain a leader in the aging services field.
-In 2016, this commitment led us to open the Caledonian House, a Memory Care household licensed as Assisted Living, on our five-acre campus.
-The design of the Caledonian House was based on the latest research and best practices, and was designed to look and feel – indeed to be – a comfortable, Prairie-style home.
+In 2016, this commitment led us to open the MacLean House, a Memory Care household licensed as Assisted Living, on our five-acre campus.
+The design of the MacLean House was based on the latest research and best practices, and was designed to look and feel – indeed to be – a comfortable, Prairie-style home.

 Today we are excited to announce the next chapter of our campus evolution: the reimagining and revitalization of the Scottish Home.
 It’s time to turn our attention to restoring our beloved legacy building that is both the heart of our senior living campus and of our Scottish cultural membership community.
 The Scottish Home has been home thousands of residents and their families for over 100 years and now it’s our turn to care for the building.
 Our project will begin with updates to our hallways, assisted living apartments and some of our nursing care suites.
 Later phases of our project will include other community spaces in the Scottish Home.

 Together with our partner organizations, Worn Jerabek Wiltse Architects.
 P.C. and Strong Design Consultants, LLC, we have already begun the process of evaluating the current space and planning ways to revitalize our environment and add even more charm to our historic legacy building.
 We are looking forward to updating carpet, wallpaper, paint, lighting and more.